Portfolio diversification and model uncertainty: a robust dynamic mean-variance approach: Problem formulation

 We consider a financial market with one risk-free asset, assumed to be constant equal to one, and $d$ risky assets on a finite investment horizon $[0, T]$.
 Model uncertainty is formulated by using a probabilistic setup as in \cite{NeuNut18}.
 We define the canonical state space by $\Omega=\{\omega=(\omega(t))_{t \in [0, T]} \in C([0, T], \R^d): \omega(0) = 0\}$ representing the continuous paths driving the risky assets.
 We equip $\Omega$ with the uniform norm and the corresponding Borel $\sigma$-field $\Fc$.
 We denote by $B=(B_t)_{t \in [0, T]}$ the canonical process, i.e., $B_t(\omega)=\omega(t)$, and by $\F$ $=$ $(\Fc_t)_{0 \leq t \leq T}$ the canonical filtration, i.e. the natural (raw) filtration generated by $B$.

-We assume that the investor knows the marginal volatilities $\sigma_i$ $>$ $0$ of each asset $i$ $=$ $1,\ldots,d$, typically through a quadratic variation estimation of the assets, and we denote by $\mathfrak S$ the known constant diagonal matrix with $i$-th diagonal term equal to $\sigma_i$, $i$ $=$ $1,\ldots,d$.
-However, there is uncertainty about the drift (expected rate of return) and the correlation between the multi-assets, which are parameters notoriously difficult to estimate in practice.
+We assume that the investor knows the marginal volatilities $\sigma_i$ $>$ $0$ of each asset $i$ $=$ $1,\ldots,d$, typically through a quadratic variation estimation of the assets, and we denote by $\mathfrak S$ the known constant \footnote{we could consider deterministic marginal volatilities, but this does not impact our results, and for simplicity of presentation, we take them constant.} diagonal matrix with $i$-th diagonal term equal to $\sigma_i$, $i$ $=$ $1,\ldots,d$.
+However, there is uncertainty about the drift (expected rate of return) and the correlations of the multi-assets, which are parameters notoriously difficult to estimate in practice.